 3 Phases of Liver Detoxification You Must Know About

-There are no safe levels of toxins, but our bodies are bombarded by them every.single.day.
-They come from all angles, but these are the primary culprits – environmental toxins, toxic body care products, medications, and toxins from our food and water.
+There are no safe levels of toxins, and our bodies are bombarded by them every.single.day.
+They come from all angles and the primary culprits include environmental toxins, toxic body care products, air pollution, heavy metals (aluminum, arsenic, cadmium, lead, mercury, etc.), and toxins from our food and water.

 What Does the Liver Do?